notepadqq/notepadqq/README.md

 Debian package
 --------------
-To build a Debian package:
+To build a binary Debian package for your local use:

     notepadqq$ dpkg-buildpackage -b -us -uc